The following guidelines have been proposed for hosted projects in an attempt to

 All hosted projects should use an appropriate open / free / libre license.

-Typically this will be the GPL v2 for software, and the Creative Commons license
+Typically this will be the GPL v2 for software, and some version of the

 makes more sense to use the LGPL or a *BSD license, and for application-specific